 Depending on your child’s level of understanding, you may also want to introduce the concept of the bank paying interest, explaining the more they save, the more interest they will earn.

 Paying money into your child’s account as pocket money or as a reward for completing jobs is a great step towards saving.
 Encourage your child to check their account once you’ve transferred money across, then ask them how much their balance or savings have grown.

 Having a reason to save is really motivating for children.
 Encourage your child to set a savings goal e.g. something they might like to buy, and together work out how much your child will need to save each week in order to have enough to buy it.
 Take a look at our Youthsaver account.
 It's a savings account for under 18s that offers bonus interest for regular savings.
 Plus discover how the CommBank Youth app helps you develop your child's money management skills in a way that's fun and secure.

 How to set up your child’s bank account

 Children aged 13 years or under:

 Generally under 14s will need a parent or guardian to help them set up their account online or at a branch.
 Typically you’ll have some control of it, in the form of joint ownership, too.

 Children aged 14 years or older:

-Some Banks, ourselves included, allow children aged 14 year or older to open a bank account themselves.
+Some banks, ours included, allow children aged 14 years or older to open a bank account themselves.